 Because 5-ARIs help shrink enlarged prostates, they are most effective in reducing symptoms in men with very large prostates.
 These drugs take several months before they have an effect so men may not notice any signs of improvement for 3 to 6 months and full effect may not be reached for 12 months.

 These drugs decrease prostate-specific antigen (PSA) levels, which may mask the presence of prostate cancer.
-To resolve this problem, doctors calculate PSA levels in men taking these drugs by doubling the PSA values.
-This doubling equation helps provide an accurate measurement.
+To resolve this problem, doctors estimate PSA levels in men taking these drugs by doubling the measured PSA values.
 The FDA advises doctors that an increase in PSA (even if it's in a normal range) while taking this drug may indicate the presence of prostate cancer.

 A controversial matter is whether 5-ARIs help protect against prostate cancer.
 Studies have suggested that 5-ARIs lower a man's overall risk for developing prostate cancer.
-However, based on these studies, the FDA advises that these drugs may actually increase the risk of developing high-grade aggressive types of prostate cancer.
-A 2013 study reported that 5-ARI therapy neither increases nor decreases the risk of death from prostate cancer.
+However, the FDA advised in the past that these drugs may increase the risk of developing high-grade aggressive types of prostate cancer.
+Most recent evidence does not indicate an increased risk for cancer with these medicines.
+They should not be used for prostate cancer prevention.

-Anticholinergic drugs, also called antimuscarinics, such as tolterodine (Detrol, generic) may be helpful for some patients.
+Anticholinergic drugs, also called antimuscarinics, such as tolterodine (Detrol) may be helpful for some patients.
 For treatment of BPH, they may be prescribed either alone or in combination with an alpha-blocker drug.
 They are more likely to help men with frequency, urgency, nocturia, and incontinence caused by an overactive bladder.

 Tadalafil (Cialis) is approved for treating BPH either alone or when it occurs along with erectile dysfunction.
 Tadalafil should not be used in combination with alpha-blockers without careful consideration and monitoring for excessive blood pressure lowering.
 Like all PDE5 inhibitor drugs used for erectile dysfunction, men who take nitrate drugs should not take tadalafil.